The Royal Society of Sculptors is currently working closely with the following partners:

 Milwyn Foundry has teamed up with us to offer a student graduating from the Royal Academy Schools the opportunity to win the Royal Society of Sculptors Bronze Award.
 The prize is a three to six month residency at the fine art foundry, based in Leatherhead, along with up to £3,000 for materials.
 The works created will then be exhibited at our historic headquarters in South Kensington, Dora House.

 Frieze Sculpture Park is London's largest display of outdoor artwork, featuring artists from around the world.
 Situated in Regent's Park, everyone is welcome to explore the sculptures.
 The Royal Society of Sculptors works with Frieze to enhance engagement with the exhibition.
-In 2018 the Society hosted Family Days to bring the exhibition to life for younger visitors.
-These special days offered participants the chance to take a closer look at particular artworks, prior to enjoying a related art activity and taking home their own mini works of art.
+In 2018 the Society hosted special Family Days to bring the exhibition to life for younger visitors.